MileHacker Logo

 Personal Items

 Carry all prescription medications in original, labeled containers with a copy of your prescription or a doctor's letter.
-Pack all medications in your carry-on.
+Pack all of your of your medications in your carry-on.

 Hygiene & Hydration